jph425/py_template/README.md

  - Run the tests with `pytest .`

- - Run the tests, linter, and type-checker with `tox`
+ - Run the tests, linter, and type-checker with `tox`.
+It might be useful to use `tox --parallel auto` to speed up this process.

 ## 2. Testing and Automation
 We setup pytest, mypy, and tox here.
 Github actions are also configured to automatically run tests on push and pull-request.